 Networking Tip for Bloggers and Introverts

-I should add here, squinting and going in for an almost bumping noses of a person’s name card always makes for an interesting introduction.
+I should add here, squinting and going in for an almost bumping a person’s name card with your nose always makes for an interesting introduction.

 Photos or it didn’t happen?